 “Transition sets and adapters sold separately from other devices will no longer be manufactured.”

 This means all feeding sets (both gravity and pump set) will no longer be manufactured with the transition adapter after this date, and will only have ENFit connectors.
+Note that it may take some time for existing inventory with transition adapters to be used before the new ENFit-only sets hit the market.

 Need help with the ENFit transition and/or implementation?